Have Dietitians totally screwed up mainstream dietary advice, doing more harm than good with our nutrition

 This is the beauty of personalized nutrition and working with a dietitian.
 The advice doesn’t come from a diet book or website, it’s tailored to YOU!

 It’s important to stay flexible.
 Nutrition recommendations can shift a bit over time, and for some consumers that can be very frustrating.
 But that’s just how science works!
-Nutrition in particular is a very new science, and we have much to learn about how the body responds and interacts with the nutrients we consume, and how they respond and interact with each other.
+Nutrition in particular is a very new science.
+We have much to learn about how the body responds and interacts with the nutrients we consume, and how they respond and interact with each other.
 As time goes on we have to change our guidelines to suit the newest evidence.
 But for the majority of people eating a diet as close to the farm as possible, limiting processed foods, and cooking more at home is the real key to good health.
 And regular exercise of course!

 So, at the end of the day, Dietitians are still the best, most trusted source of legitimate, up to date nutrition information.
-We are able to personalize the advice we give to each unique, individual client, and have the critical thinking skills to sort through all of the nutrition BS out there.
+We are able to personalize the advice we give to each unique individual client.
+We also ave the critical thinking skills to sort through all of the nutrition BS out there.
 Have a nutrition question?
 Ask a Dietitian!

 Did you like this article?
 Subscribe to my blog and receive all of my recipes and articles sent right to your inbox!